The Cheeky Monkey Media Blog

-MarketingSherpa reports most industries have average conversion rates between 5% and 10%.
-Or put another way, that means 5 to 10 individuals out of every 100 convert into paying customers.
+MarketingSherpa reports most industries to have average conversion rates between 5% and 10%.
+Or put another way, that means 5 to 10 individuals out of every 100 converts into paying customers.
 Imagine if one client brings in an average of $1000.00 per purchase, you could be looking at $5000.00 to $1000.00 in online revenue, more depending on your industry and average worth per customer.

 Obviously, there is a lot of money on the line.

 Having a trackable content marketing strategy and process in place is key to staying competitive and kicking ass!

 According to the 2016 B2B Content Marketing 2016 Benchmarks report, “research consistently shows that those who document their strategy are more effective in nearly all areas of content marketing.”

 However, according to the same report, 68% of B2B marketers don’t even have a documented strategy, that’s 3% less than last year.

 The problem is that most companies have no idea how they are going to build a documented and trackable digital marketing strategy.
 They don’t know what to track, what to organize, and what the numbers are telling them.